giasemidis/euroleague_api/docs/euroleague_api/play_by_play_data.md

 There are three cases where the player in the corresponding row (action) is not part of the lineup:

     1. When the player is subbed "OUT", the assigned lineup does not contain player name.
-Since this is reasonable, the value of the `validate_lineup_*` indicator is set to `True`.
+Since this is reasonable, the value of the `validate_on_court_player` indicator is set to `True`.

     2. A player passes on to a teamate, who draws a shooting foul.
 If the passer is subbed before the first free throw and the first free throw is made then the subbed player is given an assist.
 However, the player is not in the extracted lineup because he has already been subbed.
 The value of the `validate_on_court_player` indicator is set to `False`.
 We don't fix the lineup, because it breaks the lineup continuinity.
 It is a quirk of the data collection andrecording.

     3. There are a few instances where a sub is recorded many seconds and actions since it actually happened.
 This causes issues, such as a player records an actions, such as a rebound, but he comes on the court (according to the data) many seconds after.
 This has been validated by watching theactual footage of the game.
 This requires a lot of manual work, which is beyond the score of this library.
 It is another quirk of the datacollection and recording, hence the value of the `validate_on_court_player` indicator is set to `False`.

 **Parameters:**